shadowmint/ue4-static-plugin/README.md

     TestPlugin: Added static library: /Users/doug/dev/unreal/projects/HelloWorld/Plugins/TestPlugin/3rdparty/rust-extern/target/debug/libexterntest-0771709c94325fc4.a

 Notice how it all appears twice.
 No idea why; I presume the UBT runs in multiple passes.

+### Missing symbols?
+Try extern...

+Notice that the header file for rust-extern specifically does not have the required 'extern "C" { }' for the functions it exports.

+It should; it should do this:

+    #ifdef __cplusplus
+    extern "C" {
+    #endif
+    ...
+    #ifdef __cplusplus
+    }
+    #endif

+There's a lot more information on this in http://stackoverflow.com/questions/16087451/where-is-the-best-place-to-put-the-ifdef-cplusplus-extern-c-endif and around on SO, but this is explicitly used in the files that import extern (TestPlugin.cpp, Foo.cpp) to make this requirement obvious.